harness/developer-hub/release-notes/continuous-error-tracking.md

 #### July 21, 2023, Hotfix version ET-Service 5.24.7

-- The Events Summary page in CET was timing out in some cases.
+- The Events Summary page timed out in some instances when events marked as resolved caused slowness while fetching summary data.
 (CET-1569)

-  This issue has been happening when there were events that marked as resolved which caused slowness while fetching the summary data.
    This issue has been resolved.
-Now, the Events Summary page should load significantly faster.
+Now, the Events Summary page loads faster and does not time out.

 #### June 27, 2023, versions ET-Service 5.24.3 and ET-Collector 5.24.3